 However, not all innovations are equal and nor do they follow a constant upward trend.
-Instead, their evolution takes the form of an S-shaped curve that reflects their typical lifecycle from early emergence to accelerating adoption, before finally stabilising and reaching maturity.
+Instead, their evolution takes the form of an S-shaped curve that reflects their typical lifecycle from early emergence to accelerating adoption, before finally stabilizing and reaching maturity.

 Identifying where a particular innovation is on this journey, especially those that are in the emerging and accelerating stages, is essential for understanding their current level of adoption and the likely future trajectory and impact they will have.

-150+ innovations will shape the medical devices industry
+30+ innovations will shape the medical devices industry

-According to GlobalData’s Technology Foresights, which plots the S-curve for the medical devices industry using innovation intensity models built on over 550,000 patents, there are 150+ innovation areas that will shape the future of the industry.
+According to GlobalData’s Technology Foresights, which plots the S-curve for the medical devices industry using innovation intensity models built on over 155,000 patents, there are 30+ innovation areas that will shape the future of the industry.

-Innovation S-curve for environmental sustainability in the medical devices industry
+Innovation S-curve for the medical devices industry

 Bioabsorbable coated implants are widely used in many fields, such as orthopaedics, cardiovascular and tissue engineering.
 They are non-permanent and eventually restore the biomechanical and immunological characteristics of the patient's tissue.
 They also act as a structural framework for healing and a pathway for further therapies, such as drug elution.
 They safely break down inside the body and do not require removal.

 GlobalData’s analysis also uncovers the companies at the forefront of each innovation area and assesses the potential reach and impact of their patenting activity across different applications and geographies.
-According to GlobalData, there are 130+ companies, spanning technology vendors, established medical devices companies, and up-and-coming start-ups engaged in the development and application of bioabsorbable coated implants.
+According to GlobalData, there are 290+ companies, spanning technology vendors, established medical devices companies, and up-and-coming start-ups engaged in the development and application of bioabsorbable coated implants.

 Key players in bioabsorbable coated implants – a disruptive innovation in the medical devices industry

-‘Application diversity’ measures the number of different applications identified for each relevant patent and broadly splits companies into either ‘niche’ or ‘diversified’ innovators.
+‘Application diversity’ measures the number of applications identified for each patent.
+It broadly splits companies into either ‘niche’ or ‘diversified’ innovators.

-‘Geographic reach’ refers to the number of different countries each relevant patent is registered in and reflects the breadth of geographic application intended, ranging from ‘global’ to ‘local’.
+‘Geographic reach’ refers to the number of countries each patent is registered in.
+It reflects the breadth of geographic application intended, ranging from ‘global’ to ‘local’.